hci-a-if-its-2019/final-project-team-kyoukai/README.md

 Reference: T4 line 13<br/>
 Feedback: Negative<br/>
 Incidence: -<br/>
-Suggestions: Add more objects to the empty spaces.
+Suggestions: Add more objects to the empty spaces.<br/>
 Reason: -<br/>
 Resolution: - Plan to add ads or list, but no resolution currently added<br/>